giantswarm/harbor-operator-app/CLONE_RESTORE.md

    `Solution:` `This is a possible solution that needs to be pushed upstream`.

-    I had to edit the postgres operator CR and included the following under the patroni:pg_hba section and restarted the pods to make it work.
+    To resolve this, edit the postgres operator CR and included the following under the patroni:pg_hba section and delete the pods.

     PS: This is not a sustainable solution as it requires a manual intervention anytime a harbor cluster is created